segevmalool/project-reactor-test-runner/readme.md

 # Execute tests concurrently using Project Reactor

 ## How to write tests using reactive programming
+A publisher represents a sequence of events.
+Each event may be processed by operators, and may terminate with a completion or an error.

+By representing test cases as publishers, we can more simply reason about concurrency and parallelism, and leverage efficiency gains from non-blocking high-latency processing (usually associated with testing remote services).

+Test cases are represented as `Mono<Serializable>`.
+The emission of the mono should represent a serializable test result.
+This choice does not detract from the expressiveness of reactive streams, because internally, a test method may choose to use a longer Flux, then process the events in order to determine a pass/fail test result and associated result data.

 ## How to configure the "reactor" test engine for junit platform
 1. Add the dependency on `project-reactor-junit-platform-engine`.